Introducing ABW Handwoven Wraps

 by Lisa Carter

 We have some exciting news!
 But first, a bit of background: if you've read the About Us section, you'll know that I never set out to start a woven wrap company.
 It's been a journey that began when I wanted to weave myself a wrap since I couldn't afford the higher prices of the gorgeous handwovens.
 So I took a weaving class, wove a wrap, experienced the huge amount of work that goes into weaving and was then inspired to find a way to offer something similar at a more affordable price.
 The only reason for telling you this is so that you'll trust me when I tell you that I know how much work goes into measuring a warp, warping the loom, and then weaving enough yardage for a wrap!
 It is hours and hours of hard work before you can even throw that shuttle for the first time, and bending over that back beam to thread those heddles can definitely take a toll on one's back.
 Handwoven wraps are worth every penny of their higher prices because of the amount of work that the weaver puts into every inch of cloth.
-And while I'm so proud of what we've been able to accomplish with both our Signature and Simplicity machine woven lines, there are certainly some limitations when compared with what's possible when working directly with a weaver on a custom handwoven.
+And while I'm so proud of what we've been able to accomplish, there are certainly some limitations when compared with what's possible when working directly with a weaver on a custom handwoven.

 Since first starting this company last fall, I hoped to eventually be able to work with handweavers by providing all of the overhead support.
 Things like liability insurance and CPSC compliance add a lot of overhead cost, and those costs will only go up once additional testing requirements become mandatory later this year.
 So I am thrilled to announce that Emily Wood is the first weaver we will be collaborating with!
 She has been weaving since she was in high school, and has been working with me on the mending/finishing of the Signature Line for the past 9 months.
 This first handwoven run will be a bit of a trial run, and if everything goes well she will open up some custom slots so you can work with her to create your own custom design.
 Obviously because of all of the work involved, the price per wrap will be higher than our machine woven lines, but the lower overhead costs will help keep the price a bit more affordable.